Spreader beam completes first lift

 “The sheer size of the beam can only be really appreciated when you’re up close, it really is huge.”

-John Baker, commercial director for Modulift, said, “Part of the project to supply this beast of a beam required Modulift’s compressive test bed to be extended to 33 metres and increased in capacity to 2,300 tonnes which was quite a project in itself.
+John Baker, commercial director at Modulift, said, “Part of the project to supply this beast of a beam required Modulift’s compressive test bed to be extended to 33 metres and increased in capacity to 2,300 tonnes which was quite a project in itself.

 “Our in-house engineering team are already looking at further opportunities with Safe Lifting in the super heavy lifting market.”